ajhopf/investment-calculator/README.md

 This is a tiny project that i developed so i could start practicing using React again after months of using only Angular as a front-end framework.

+Simply select:
-Simply select the amount of your current savings, the amount of yearly savings, how much interest per year the investment will yield and for how long and ...
+- the amount of your current savings
+- the amount of yearly savings
+- how much interest per year the investment will yield
+- how long the investment duration is
+- Click calculate ...
 BOOM!
-See the power of compound interest.
+- See the power of compound interest.

 ## Getting Started with Create React App